 A simultaneous interpreter both listens to a message being delivered and orally interprets that message into another language.
 Without both listening and interpreting, simultaneous interpretation cannot occur.
 Simultaneous interpreters fill important roles throughout communities and in governments around the world.
 These individuals help to provide fast and accurate language interpretation between individuals and groups.
 This fascinating, highly specialized field, distinct from other types of interpretation, is not even a century old.
 Read on for these and other surprising facts about simultaneous interpretation.

-1. Simultaneous Interpreting Differs From Consecutive Interpreting
+1. Simultaneous Interpretation Differs From Consecutive Interpreting

 2. This Type Of Interpreting Is Less Than 100 Years Old